cortexlabs/cortex/docs/deployments/inference.md

 # Inference

-A python file that describes how to intializes a model use the model to make predictions on data from JSON request payloads.
+A python file that describes how to intializes a model and use the model to make predictions on data from JSON request payloads.

 ## Implementation